 "Round Is a Tortilla: A Book of Shapes" (Ages 3-5)

 Written by Roseanne Thong and illustrated by John Parra

-Discover the shapes and Spanish names for all kinds of items all around time, like round campanas (bells), square ventanas (windows), rectangular paletas (ice pops), triangular sandía (watermelon) slices and so much more!
+Discover the shapes and Spanish names for all kinds of items all around town, like round campanas (bells), square ventanas (windows), rectangular paletas (ice pops), triangular sandía (watermelon) slices and so much more!

 "Lia & Luís: Who Has More?"
 (Ages 3-6)